Master of Arts – Interdisciplinary Studies

 All assessments, regardless of the agency used, must be completed using original documents or certified copies—official documents issued directly from the sending institution are preferred.
 Students must submit copies of all foreign transcripts used in the assessment to AU.
 Please note, AU reserves the right to request that official documents be send directly from the institution to AU.

+Non-program applications will be received and reviewed on a continuous admission basis.
 Non-program students must complete and submit the MA-IS Non-Program Application Form, and include the non-refundable application fee, if applicable.
-As part of their Non-Program Application, students will be required to submit confirmation of completion of an undergraduate degree (unofficial transcript will suffice).
 Students may be asked to submit a résumé in support of their non-program application.

 ---|---|---|